Azure/iotedge/kubernetes/doc/rbac.md

 Each Edge module has a dedicated ServiceAccount assigned to deployment.
 This ServiceAccount works as module identity in Kubernetes cluster.
 It doesn’t require to have any roles associated with it so EdgeAgent doesn’t create any Roles and RoleBindings for modules.
 Each deployed pod module contains a token that can be passed to iotedged as an Authorization bearer token which iotedged reviews against Kubernetes API.
 The response contains a status field of the request to indicate the success of the review.
 If the review finishes successfully it will contain the name of the ServiceAccount the token belongs to.
 A given ServiceAccount is used as a module identity to allow an access to certain iotedged operation calls.

-Along with a container with user module EdgeAgent puts sidecar proxy container that establish secure TLS connection between iotedged and module container.
+For each user module, EdgeAgent puts a sidecar proxy container that establish secure TLS connection between iotedged and module container.
 The trust bundle that iotedged generates during an initialization process is mounted as a ConfigMap volume to a proxy container.
-It contains certs essential to establish secure communication with iotedged.
+It contains certs required to establish secure communication with iotedged.

 In addition, proxy reads auth token file from mounted pod volume and provide it as an Authorization bearer token with every outgoing request to iotedged.